oroinc/documentation/platform/architecture/tech_stack.rst

 * MySQL in CE and EE
 * PostgreSQL in EE only (for scalability)

-.. note:: For implementation details, see :ref:`Database System Component <op-structure--database>` topic for more information about the database component.
+.. note: For implementation details, see :ref:`Database System Component <op-structure--database>` topic for more information about the database component.

 Web Server and PHP
 """"""""""""""""""